Accepted Graduate Students

 Registration and Important Dates

 Graduate Program Directors will contact their students with specific instructions for registration over the summer.
-You can also visit the Fall Enrollment Registration page for updates on each program.

 Communication Disorders Pre-requisites